 Go on the Survivor "Death Tour"

-Atlanta Movie Tours' Big Zombie 3 is lovingly referred to as the "Death Tour" because it visits the places where multiple characters met their ends.
+Visit the places where multiple characters met their ends.
 Near Griffin, stop by the railroad tracks where Denise gets shot through the eye with an arrow, the building where Noah enters the grisly revolving door of death, and the site of the "Bob-B-Q." And don't miss the spot in Hampton where Nicholas and Glenn are stuck on the Dumpster.

 Learn to fight like Rick's crew